 As smart and capable as they are, IT staff simply cannot manage the volume of data being generated by today’s networks.
 With a shortage of IT talent and a growing mass of data, organizations are unlikely to survive without significant change.
 One of those changes is the adoption of self-healing IT.
 Like self-driving cars, self-healing IT is here and is going to stay whether you like it or not.
 Whether you want to be an early adopter and be in the driving seat or wait till all your neighbors (and competitors) have it – is a call that every organization will have to take for itself.

-If you have any questions, opinions, or learnings related to IT self-healing to share, please let me know in the comments section below.
+If you have any questions, opinions, or learnings related to self-healing IT to share, please let me know in the comments section below.